JulioJu/ArtificialIntelligenceConnectFourGame/README.md

 * In Firefox, when dev tools are open, the size of the `window` element is has a hight a little bit taller than the real hight of the screen.

+* In page `connect-four-game.html`, when we see headers Developpers tools, each time we click to add a checker, a new tag style is created that correspond to the checker added.
+In Firefox 52, style tags are not displayed with cool `\n`, little bit hard to read if all definitions are in the same tag.
+That's why I create a tag per checker added.

 ## Documentation animation: